pfalkingham/BlenderLiggghtsVis/README.md

 ## Version History

+- 0.9.0: Removed a bug duplicating reference data, made sure reference is applied when clicked, and added a much better geometry nodes setup.
 - 0.8.3b: Has a cachine system, and is overall just much faster.
 - 0.8.2: Can read fx/fy/fz and other attributes (untested)
 - 0.7.0: Improved error handling and performance optimizations